sfeir-open-source/sfeir-school-nodejs/project/step12/README.md

 ## Step 12

-On va déployer le truc...
-En local !
+We're going to deploy the thing...
+Locally!

-Docker FTW !
+Docker For The Win!

-- On va créer un fichier `Dockerfile`.
-Voir la [référence](https://docs.docker.com/engine/reference/builder/).
+- We will create a file `Dockerfile`.
+See [reference](https://docs.docker.com/engine/reference/builder/).
-- Avec une image `node:14` (voir le [docker hub](https://hub.docker.com/_/node/)).
+- With a `node:14` image (see the [docker hub](https://hub.docker.com/_/node/)).
-- On build avec `docker build -t sfeir-schools .`.
+- We build with `docker build -t sfeir-schools .`.
-- On run avec `docker run -p 3000:3000 sfeir-schools`
+- On run with `docker run -p 3000:3000 sfeir-schools`